crewAIInc/crewAI/docs/how-to/Human-Input-on-Execution.md

 ## Using Human Input with CrewAI

 Incorporating human input with CrewAI is straightforward, enhancing the agent's ability to make informed decisions.
 While the documentation previously mentioned using a "LangChain Tool" and a specific "DuckDuckGoSearchRun" tool from `langchain_community.tools`, it's important to clarify that the integration of such tools should align with the actual capabilities and configurations defined within your `Agent` class setup.
+Now it is a simple flag in the task itself that needs to be turned on.

 ### Example: